oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/docs/orestart/README.md

 export GPCNODE_PUB_IP=10.0.20.195
 ```

-The pre-built Oracle Container Registry image `container-registry.oracle.com/database/rac_ru:latest` can still work on Oracle Linux 8.
-If you are deploying on Oracle Linux 9 with cgroup v2, prefer building the latest Oracle RAC image from this repository and set `IMAGE_NAME` to that locally built image, because the OCR image can still use older `init.ohasd` cgroup v1 handling and fail during Grid or Oracle Restart setup.

 ## Section 2: Deploying Oracle Restart using Oracle RAC Image
 ### Section 2.1.1: Deploying With Block Devices